DataDog/documentation/content/en/network_monitoring/devices/netflow.md

 By monitoring these key fields in NetFlow events, organizations can gain visibility into their network infrastructure, optimize performance, and improve security posture.

+{{< img src="monitors/monitor_types/netflow/monitor.png" alt="Create a dashboard with NetFlow data" width="100%" >}}

 This data is also available in dashboards, notebooks, and more for more precise queries and for correlating with other sources of data.
+When creating a dashboard with Netflow data, select **NetFlow** as the source in the **Graph your data** section.

-{{< img src="network_device_monitoring/netflow/notebook.png" alt="Notebook" width="80%" >}}
+{{< img src="network_device_monitoring/netflow/dashboard.png" alt="Create a dashboard with NetFlow data" width="100%" >}}

 ## Retention